aldec/TySOM-M-MPFS250T-REV2/BSP/designs/README.md

 - [Extras](#ref-extras)
 ## List of reference designs <a name="ref-desing-list"/>

-Here is a list of all provided reference desings for TySOM-M-MPFS250T board.
-The designs differ in the supported interface in the FPGA Fabric.
+Below is a list of all provided reference desings for TySOM-M-MPFS250T board.
+The designs vary based on the FPGA fabric-supported interfaces.

 All the reference desings support the following MSS interfaces: